ryansheehy0/Neo-C/Readme.md

 - Spaces are required before any `()`s, but functions and classes cannot have spaces after it.
 	- `if ()`, `for ()`, `while ()`, etc.
 	- `void func(int arg)`, `func(arg)`, `class Class(int arg)`, etc.
-- Naming conventions
-	- When creating functions or variables you have to use camelCase.
-		- `int thisIsAVar`, `int thisIsAFunc()`
-	- When creating classes, enums you have to use PascalCase.
-		- `class ThisIsAClass()`
+- It is recommended to use camelCase for vars and funcs, and PascalCase for classes and enums.
-	- Enforcement is applied only when creating things, not when using them, to ensure compatibility with other people's C++ code.
+	- This is not enforced to allow you to keep consistency with other code in C/C++.

 ## For each loops
-C++ doesn't have a simple way to loop through an array and get each element.
-There are ranged based for loops, but you can't easily include the index and it cannot be used for C style arrays.
+C++ doesn't have a simple way to loop through a C style array and get each element with its corresponding index.
 In Neo-C there is a special for loop syntax for these operations.
-- You cannot use ranged based for loops in Neo-C. This for loop is used instead.
-- The index has to be included

 ```C++
 // Neo-C